cast-org/figuration/docs/4.0.0-alpha.5/utilities/icons.md

 ---
 layout: docs
 title: Icons
+description: A few simple icons to indicate state or function.
 group: utilities
 ---

-A few simple icons to indicate state or function.

 ## Contents
 {:.no_toc}